slz2003/RFCScope_Errata_Filtering/Errata_filtering/Result_manual/9825-4/packetizer_raw_output.md

 Amend the requirement to clarify that 'all types of prefixes' refers only to those prefixes carried in the TLVs defined in Section 3 and for AS‑External/NSSA prefixes using the existing External Route Tag field.

+**Severity:** Medium
+  *Basis:* The ambiguity in the scope of the normative requirement could lead to divergent implementations and interoperability issues.

+**Confidence:** High

 ---